shumwaymark/sentinelcam/README.rst

 It adds up in a hurry. *And the rest of the story...*

 Much of it can be meaningless, trivial, forgettable, and simply not wanted.
 For example, imagine an outdoor camera with a view of both an entry into the home and the driveway.
 The occupants and their vehicles will pass in front of that camera multiple times per day.
-Routine events such as these do not require a video record, or even a single image be preserved.
-All that is required of the house, is for it to take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
-Happens every weekday.

-Those unexpected, unusual, exceptional events are not so disposable.
-Under certain circumstances, it might be desirable to produce a full archival video immediately.
-There may be situations where such a record should be copied off-site as a precaution.
-Perhaps by policy, a full video record of every package delivery is always kept for a period of time.
+  SentinelCam was conceived as a system providing real-time analysis of various camera events as they are occuring.
+Not a long-term video archival and retrieval engine.

+  *Built to operate exclusively on low-voltage embedded devices like the Raspberry Pi*, there are a few assumptions baked-in to the design.
+One of these is that the primary data sinks are assumed to be something simple, like a permanently mounted SSD card over USB3.
+More exotic options, e.g. a high-capacity NAS system, are certainly available.
+Just not assumed.

+  Jeff's Librarian simply uses Unix utilities to periodically keep a central storage hub updated.
+  A great idea.
+If desired, the SentinelCam data sinks could simply be hosted on a larger high-capacity system.
+Though again, that should not be a requirement for SentielCam.

+  What to keep, and why.
+That's the real question to be answered.
+Isn't it always?

+  - All of these collected images, incredibly valuable for model-building.
+Generally speaking.
+This is often the first order of business.
+  - For long-term storage, perhaps image data should be converted into a video format and moved elsewhere.
+  - Why keep old video?
+For routine events, maybe there isn't much reason to keep it around long.
+  - For unexpected and unusual events, maybe that data is kept longer.
+Perhaps even copied off-site immediately.
+  - The beauty of SentinelCam, is that it knows the difference.

 This all needs to be mostly automatic and self-maintaining.
 The end result should require the bare minimum of care and feeding.
 Ideally, set it up and forget about it.
 It should just work.